mimiyin/sense-me-move-me/README.md

 Pre-requisites: Introduction to Computational Media or its equivalent.

-The course is organized around 4 ways of understanding motion:
+The course is organized around 3 ways of understanding motion:

 1. Pathways
 2. Form
 3. Space
-4. Rhythm

 Assignments will consist of a series small studies exploring each topic.
 Some we will work on together in class.
 Others you will complete as homework assignments.
 The class will culminate in a final project and showing.